 3.1 Authorized Payments.
 The Trustee must pay:

 3.1.1 General Expenses.
-The expenses of my last illness and funeral, valid debts and expenses of administering my estate, including my non-probate assets; provided that no such debts and expenses shall be paid from the proceeds of any insurance, retirement plan or other asset which but for this paragraph, would be exempt from liability for such debts and expenses; and
+The expenses of my last illness and funeral, valid debts and expenses of administering my estate, including my non-probate assets; provided that no such debts and expenses shall be paid from the proceeds of any insurance, retirement plan or other asset which but for this paragraph, would be exempt from liability for such debts and expenses; [Speak to attorney about this paragraph]

 3.1.2 Estate Taxes.
 Any estate taxes imposed upon my estate except to the extent paid from other sources, provided that the estate taxes paid by the Trustee shall be allocated in accordance with the directions set forth in the General Governing Provisions.